bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 A user's `id` is not known to them but is important for the model, to find accounts by id and each `Order` has this id as the `accountId`.
 The `username` field is also unique, and is determined by the user on creation.
 Many components use this field to identify a user and allow them to login.
 The user may also remove their account from persistence by entering `username` into the delete account functionality.
-The `password` field is a string of characters determined by the user to login with.
+The `password` field is a string of characters determined by the user to log in with.

 ![Order UML Diagram](uml-diagrams/order-model.png)